Frequently Asked Questions

 What happens after the initial pitch and application?

-Semifinalists will be announced in March 2017.
-They will then be required to complete a comprehensive application that includes a budget, references and in-depth questions about their project.
+Semifinalists will be announced.
+They will then be required to complete a request for proposal that includes a budget, references and in-depth questions about their project.
 There will be an additional interview for finalists.
-The single candidate who has the most popular YouTube video will be automatically entered into the final round as the Crowd Favorite Finalist.
+The single candidate who has the most popular YouTube video will be automatically entered into the final round as the Peoples' Choice Finalist.
 This person will still be responsible for completing the comprehensive application.
-Prizewinners will be announced on July 1st, 2017.
+Prizewinners will be announced on June 29th, 2017.

 Can I “like” more than one video pitch?